 - 1. The accounts give a true and fair view of the state of affairs of the Bank and its results of operations for the year under review; - 2.
-We were able to obtain all the information and explanation required for the efficient performance of our duties as auditors;

-- 3. The Bank's transactions were within its powers; - 4.
-In our opinion, the Bank has complied with the provisions of the Anti-Money Laundering Act, 2008 (Act 749), the Anti-Terrorism Act, 2008 (Act 762) and the regulations enactments; and - 5.
+We were able to obtain all the information and explanation required for the efficient performance of our duties as auditors; - 3.
+The Bank's transactions were within its powers; - 4.
+In our opinion, the Bank has complied with the provisions of the Anti-Money Laundering Act, 2008 (Act 749) repealed and replaced by Anti-Money Laundering Act, 2020 (Act 1044), the Anti-Terrorism Act, 2008 (Act 762) and the regulations enactments; and - 5.
 The Bank has complied with the provisions in the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).